Golf on Fox: End of coverage

 On June 29, 2020, it was announced that Fox Sports had opted out of the remaining seven years of its contract to cover USGA events, and had sold the remainder of the contract to NBC Sports.
-The re-scheduling of the 2020 U.S. Open to September due to the COVID-19 pandemic had caused conflicts with Fox's football coverage, and the USGA ruled out moving the tournament exclusively to cable instead.
-While the network discussed the possibility of partnering with NBC on the 2020 tournament, this eventually "led to a broader conversation and eventual agreement for NBCUniversal to take over the USGA media rights".
+The rescheduling of the 2020 U.S. Open to September due to the COVID-19 pandemic had caused conflicts with Fox's football coverage, and the USGA forbade Fox from carrying the event exclusively on cable.
+While Fox discussed the possibility of partnering with NBC on the 2020 tournament, this eventually "led to a broader conversation and eventual agreement for NBCUniversal to take over the USGA media rights".

+LIV Golf coverage

+Due to being the only one of the four major networks that does not have any ties to the PGA Tour's media rights, Fox was anticipated as a potential US broadcaster for LIV Golf—a Saudi-backed golf competition also led by Norman; in September 2022, Golfweek reported that LIV was reaching a time-buy agreement to carry its events on Fox Sports 1.
+However, LIV denied the reports, and ultimately signed with Nexstar Media Group and The CW in 2023.
+The agreement would run through the 2024 LIV Golf League.

+In January 2025, Fox announced an exclusive rights agreement with LIV Golf.
+Half of the events will air on Fox or Fox Sports 1, with the remainder on Fox Sports 2, Fox Business Network or the Fox Sports app.
+Fox utilizes the world feed produced by LIV Golf, featuring its in-house commentary team of Arlo White, former CBS and NBC analyst David Feherty, and former Golf Channel analyst Jerry Foltz.

 Theme music

 Fox did not carry over "In Celebration of Man", the Yanni-composed music that had been used by NBC for its U.S. Open coverage, choosing to commission film composer Brian Tyler to compose new music (after acquiring rights to The Open Championship beginning in 2016, NBC instated an updated version of "In Celebration of Man" as its theme music for the tournament).
 Tyler explained that his composition was intended to "capture the epic struggle, the challenge, the history, the heartbreak, and the elation of competitive golf," and acknowledged that "Sports and music have always had an important connection for me.
 I love the way iconic sports themes evoke the spirit of sporting events and can provide dramatic impact and nostalgic memory."